 Reactive arthritis should be suspected in patients with acute, asymmetric arthritis affecting the large joints of the lower extremities or toes, particularly if there is tendinitis or a history of an antecedent diarrhea or dysuria.
 Diagnosis is ultimately clinical and requires the typical peripheral arthritis with symptoms of genitourinary or gastrointestinal infection or one of the other extra-articular features.
 Because these features may manifest at different times, definitive diagnosis may require several months.
 Serum and synovial fluid complement levels are high, but these findings are not usually diagnostic and need not be measured.

-Disseminated gonococcal infection Gonorrhea Gonorrhea is caused by the bacteria Neisseria gonorrhoeae.
-It typically infects epithelia of the urethra, cervix, rectum, pharynx, or conjunctivae, causing irritation or pain and purulent discharge... read more can closely simulate reactive arthritis.
+Disseminated gonococcal infection Gonorrhea Gonorrhea is caused by the bacterium Neisseria gonorrhoeae.
+It typically infects epithelia of the urethra, cervix, rectum, pharynx, or conjunctivae, causing irritation or pain and purulent... read more can closely simulate reactive arthritis.
 Arthrocentesis may fail to differentiate them, owing to inflammatory characteristics of synovial fluid in both disorders and the difficulty of culturing gonococci from this fluid.
 Clinical characteristics may help; disseminated gonococcal infection tends to involve upper and lower extremities equally, be more migratory, and not cause back pain, and vesicles tend not to be hyperkeratotic.
-A positive gonococcal culture from blood or skin lesions helps differentiate the two disorders, but a positive culture from the urethra or cervix does not.
-If differentiation is still difficult, ceftriaxone may be required for simultaneous diagnosis and treatment.
+A positive gonococcal culture from blood or skin lesions helps differentiate the two disorders, but a positive culture from the urethra or cervix, although suggestive, does not.
+If differentiation is still difficult, a response to ceftriaxone treatment after about a week may be required for simultaneous diagnosis and treatment.

-Psoriatic arthritis Psoriatic Arthritis Psoriatic arthritis is a spondyloarthropathy and chronic inflammatory arthritis that occurs in people with psoriasis of the skin or nails.
-The arthritis is often asymmetric, and some forms involve... read more can simulate reactive arthritis, causing similar skin lesions, uveitis Overview of Uveitis Uveitis is defined as inflammation of the uveal tract—the iris, ciliary body, and choroid.
+Psoriatic arthritis Psoriatic Arthritis Psoriatic arthritis is a seronegative spondyloarthropathy and chronic inflammatory arthritis that occurs in people with psoriasis of the skin or nails.
+The arthritis is often asymmetric, and... read more can simulate reactive arthritis, causing similar skin lesions, uveitis Overview of Uveitis Uveitis is defined as inflammation of the uveal tract—the iris, ciliary body, and choroid.
 However, the retina and fluid within the anterior chamber and vitreous are often involved as well.... read more , and asymmetric arthritis.
-However, psoriatic arthritis often affects mostly the upper extremities and especially the distal interphalangeal joints, may be abrupt in onset but may also develop gradually, causes less enthesopathy, and tends not to cause mouth ulcers or symptoms of genitourinary or gastrointestinal infection.
+However, psoriatic arthritis often affects mostly the upper extremities and especially the distal interphalangeal joints, may be abrupt in onset but may also develop gradually, and tends not to cause mouth ulcers or symptoms of genitourinary or gastrointestinal infection.

 NSAIDs (eg, indomethacin 25 to 50 mg orally 3 times a day) usually help relieve symptoms of reactive arthritis.
 If induced by infection with C. trachomatis, doxycycline 100 mg orally 2 times a day for up to 3 months may accelerate recovery, but this is controversial.
-Sulfasalazine as used to treat rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis (RA) is a chronic systemic autoimmune disease that primarily involves the joints.
-RA causes damage mediated by cytokines, chemokines, and metalloproteases.
-Characteristically... read more may also be helpful (see Rheumatoid arthritis (RA) is a chronic systemic autoimmune disease that primarily involves the joints.
-RA causes damage mediated by cytokines, chemokines, and metalloproteases.
-Characteristically... read more ).
-If symptoms are severe despite NSAIDs and sulfasalazine, azathioprine or methotrexate may be considered.
+Sulfasalazine Traditional disease-modifying antirheumatic drugs (DMARDs) as used to treat rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is a chronic systemic autoimmune disease that primarily involves the joints.
+Rheumatoid arthritis causes damage mediated by cytokines, chemokines, and metalloproteases.... read more may also be helpful.
+If symptoms are severe despite NSAIDs and sulfasalazine, methotrexate may be considered.

 Local injection of depot corticosteroids for enthesopathy or resistant oligoarthritis may relieve symptoms.
 Physical therapy aimed at maintaining joint mobility is helpful during the recovery phase.
 Anterior uveitis Overview of Uveitis Uveitis is defined as inflammation of the uveal tract—the iris, ciliary body, and choroid.
 However, the retina and fluid within the anterior chamber and vitreous are often involved as well.... read more is treated as usual, with corticosteroid and mydriatic eye drops to prevent scarring.
 Conjunctivitis and mucocutaneous lesions require only symptomatic treatment.

-Reactive arthritis is an acute spondyloarthropathy that typically occurs after a sexually transmitted or enteric infection.
+Reactive arthritis is a form of spondyloarthropathy that is triggered by infection and typically occurs after a sexually transmitted or enteric infection.

 Manifestations can include arthritis (usually asymmetric and involving large lower extremity joints and toes), enthesopathy, mucocutaneous lesions, conjunctivitis, and nonpurulent genital discharge (eg, urethritis, cervicitis).

-Confirm the diagnosis with typical arthritic findings plus either symptoms of genitourinary or gastrointestinal infection or a characteristic extra-articular finding.
+Confirm the diagnosis with typical arthritic findings plus either symptoms or history of recent genitourinary or gastrointestinal infection or a characteristic extra-articular finding.

 Treat with nonsteroidal anti-inflammatory drugs (NSAIDs) and sometimes sulfasalazine.